kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 2. Converts the notebook to html using [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
 3. Uploads the ipynb and html files to GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil)

+This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and launches an [AutoML](https://cloud.google.com/automl) job to train a model.

+AutoML allowed us to focus on infrastructure and engineering rather than spending too much time building and tuning models.
+Furthermore, AutoML provides a competitive baseline for us to improve upon.
+We may revisit these models in the future.

+To easily view the executed notebook we convert it to html and upload it to GCS.

 ### Model Deployment

 To deploy our model we have a [Tekton task](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/update-model-pr-task.yaml#L68) that: